splynx/powerlynx-doc/finance/login_with_voucher_code.md

 To check payments after activating voucher you can go to `Finance/Payment records` or `Finance/Payments`.

-## Enable "Login using access code" for specific Location
+## Enable "Access code" method for specific Location

 As we generated vouchers for specific location we must to enable **Login using access code** in this location.